Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Note the deadlines for registration

-• The preparation of the material
+• The equipment preparation

 Having an overview will help you stay organized and avoid last-minute surprises.